-In addition, staff at Cochrane Sweden have published a couple of systematic reviews in pediatric Journals.
+In addition, staff at Cochrane Sweden have published a couple of systematic reviews in pediatric Journals and opinion pieces on COVID-19.

 Cochrane workshops

 Interest and participation in our Cochrane workshops have been excellent.

 Following Cochrane Sweden's launch in May 2017, the most relevant courses and workshops have been organised with the qualified support of Karsten Jørgensen, Director of the Nordic Cochrane Centre, and, from 2018, of Minna Johansson, Director of Cochrane Sustainable Health Care and Claire Glenton, Director of Cochrane Norway.